 In addition to doing exercises, another part of the flat foot correction process is learning how to stand and walk correctly.
 A lot of my success, especially for fixing overpronation, came from changing the way that I walked.

-You can read more about the components of the process in this free Guide to Fix Flat Feet.
+You can read more about the process here: Guide to Fix Flat Feet.

 My feet were extremely flat before I started training my arches.
 It took around 12 weeks to see improvement in my arches to the point that they were no longer considered flat.